deltatraced/delta-trace/README.md

 1. [dbmint-notes](https://github.com/dbmint/dbmint-notes/tree/webview)
    - for developing intuitive and type correct database tools in Rust!

+# Mirrors

+This repository is mainly at https://codeberg.org/deltatraced/deltatraced.

+A manually updated mirror exists in https://github.com/deltatraced/deltatraced.

 # 3 Contributing

 All contributions are welcome!

-If you have any comments or suggestions you can reach out by opening an issue ticket or emailing lanhikarixx@gmail.com.
+If you have any comments or suggestions you can reach out by opening an issue ticket or emailing (mailto:lanhikarixx@gmail.com).

 If you find any issues on matters of performance, ergonomics, security, accuracy, practice, or related, please reach out!